-11 things you should know about cross-platform development
+11 things you should know about cross-platform app development

 In the mix, we’ll go over tips and tricks, examples, and much more.
 So without further ado, let’s get started with a brief and formal definition.

-It’s important to understand the difference between cross-platform application development and native apps.
+It’s important to understand the difference between cross-platform app development and native apps.
 To put it simply, cross-platform apps are made with a single codebase, and native apps are not.

 For native app development, programmers will use different coding languages depending on the platform.
 For example, iOS uses Swift and Objective-C, while Android uses Kotlin.
 In this case, however, there is such a thing as Kotlin cross-platform.
 Although it is the preferred language for Android, Kotlin cross-platform also has the ability to work with iOS.